pablodecm/phd_thesis/src/105_chapter_5.md

 provided in Table \ref{t:limits}.
 The observed and expected limits are also graphically compared between the various EFT points and the SM in [Figure @fig:Figure_009].
-The observed limit is also found about two standard deviations over the median expected limits, which can be explained by taking into account that the same classifier and thus the same background model (and its associated fluctuations) is considered in the statistical
+The observed limits are also found about two standard deviations over the median expected limits, which can be explained by taking into account that the same classifier and thus the same background model (and its associated fluctuations) is considered in the statistical